OpenMDAO/mphys/docs/basics/builders.rst

 Builders
 ========

-In large multiphysics problems, creation and connection of the OpenMDAO can be complicated and time-consuming.
+In large multiphysics problems, creation and connection of the OpenMDAO model can be complicated and time-consuming.
 The design of MPhys is based on builder classes in order to reduce the burden on the user.
 Most of the assembly of the OpenMDAO model with MPhys is handled by a set of builder helper objects.